The Truth About Gold in 2026: Price, Risk, and Where It’s Headed Next

 Before the crash (early 2008), gold rose strongly to approximately $1,011 per ounce by March 2008 — then, counterintuitively, it fell.
 Between March and October 2008, gold dropped from $1,000 to around $700 — a 30% decline during the peak of the crisis.

-After the crash (2009–2012), gold rose from $700 in 2008 to over $1,900 by 2011 — a gain of over 170% in three years.
-The S&P 500 fell 38.5% in 2008.
-Over the full crisis period from 2007 to 2012, gold gained 47% while US stocks lost ground.
+After the crash (2009–2012), gold rose from $700 to over $1,900 by 2011 — a gain of over 170% in three years.
+Over the full crisis period from 2007 to 2012, gold gained 47% while the S&P 500 fell 38.5%.

-Period Gold Performance S&P 500 Performance Key Driver
+Period Gold Performance S&P 500 Key Driver

-Mar–Oct 2008 (crisis peak)−30% (short-term)−38.5%Liquidity panic — forced selling
+Mar–Oct 2008 (crisis peak)−30% short-term−38.5%Liquidity panic — forced selling

 2008–2011 (post-crisis)+170% ($700 → $1,900)Recovery from lowsQE, low rates, dollar weakness

-2007–2012 (full crisis cycle)+47% overallNet negativeSafe-haven demand sustained
+2007–2012 (full cycle)+47% overallNet negativeSafe-haven demand sustained

 COVID-19 (2020)+28% ($1,500 → $2,000)−30% initial crashStimulus, zero interest rates